wazuh/wazuh/.github/ISSUE_TEMPLATE/external-integrations.md

 ---
 name: External integrations issue
 about: Report a bug or make a feature request for the AWS, Azure, GCloud or docker-listener external integrations.
 title: ''
-labels: 'external_integrations'
+labels: ''
 assignees: ''

 ---